Career Guide to JMU Majors: Computer Science

 Cable, Motion Picture & TV Studios, Colleges & Universities, Computer Companies, Federal, State, and Local Government Agencies, Gaming Companies, Engineering Firms, Financial Institutions, Insurance Companies, Internet Service Providers, Management Consulting Firms, Manufacturing Companies, Military Branches, Newspaper Publishers, Online Service Providers, Private Sector Companies, Private and Public Schools, Publishers, Research Institutions, Retail Chains, Software Companies, Software/Hardware Manufacturers, Special Effects Companies, or Web Design Companies.

-The CS Internship Coordinator helps students develop a resume and identify internship opportunities.
-Most of these are summer employment situations and they can earn academic credit.
-Students can also gain experience and/or exposure to the computer science field by getting involved in the Student Chapter of the Association for Computing Machinery, the Computer Forensics Club, the Cyberdefense Club, or the Competitive Programming Team.
+Numerous paid CS internships are available for students from the sophomore to senior year.
+Most of these are summer employment situations.
+Students can also gain experience and/or exposure to the computer science field by getting involved in the Student Chapter of the Association for Computing Machinery, the Computer Forensics Club, the Cyberdefense Club, the Women in Technology Club, the Robotics Club, or the Competitive Programming Team.

 What are JMU graduates doing with this major?